 Ingrown toenail or onychocryptis is a common and frustrating cause of toe pain.
-It is often caused by improper footwear that doesn’t allow the nail to grow properly, or due to poor nail cutting.
+It is often caused by wearing the wrong footwear, or poor nail cutting.

-Redness may be seen on the toe around the sides of the nail, particularly the side where the nail has grown inwards.
+- Redness may be seen on the toe around the sides of the nail, particularly the side where the nail has grown inwards.

 Treatment in most cases is simply to soak the toe in warm salt water 3-4 times a day.
-This is often a simple answer to how to treat an ingrown toenail.
+This is often a simple answer to the question of how to treat an ingrown toenail.

 - Do not round the corners of the toenail as this is thought to encourage growth down into the toe.
 Do not attempt to cut out the ingrowth yourself.

 Surgery is sometimes used in very severe cases to remove the nail border.
 This is known as resection of the outer aspect of the nail and its purpose is to prevent the edge of the nail damaging the soft tissue of the toe at the side of the nail.